-File Group Administration Guide Axiom Software Version 2018.2
+File Group Administration Guide Axiom Software Version 2019.1

 Kaufman Hall® is a trademark of Kaufman, Hall & Associates, LLC.
 Microsoft®, Excel®, Windows®, and SQL Server® are trademarks of Microsoft Corporation in the United States and/or other countries.
 All other trademarks are the property of their respective owners.
 This document is Kaufman, Hall & Associates, LLC Confidential Information.
 This document may not be distributed, copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine-readable format without the express written consent of Kaufman, Hall & Associates, LLC.

-Copyright © 2018 Kaufman, Hall & Associates, LLC.
+Copyright © 2019 Kaufman, Hall & Associates, LLC.
 All rights reserved.
-Updated: 6/19/2018
+Updated: 3/26/2019 Kaufman Hall 10 S. Wacker, Suite 3375 Chicago, Illinois 60606 847.441.8780 www.kaufmanhall.com